Backmeet/ruby-on-spaces/README.md

   - `print(x, y, ...)`
   - `len(x)`
   - `range(n)` / `range(start, end)` / `range(start, end, step)`
+  ... and many many more

 - **Interop with Python**
-  - You can register any Python function directly as a builtin via `register_pyfunc(env, "name", func)`.
+  - You can register any Python function directly as a builtin via the `Env` class or editing the `make_global_env`/`basicEnv` functions.

 ---